 - Out of pocket expenses for costs incurred during your volunteering

 Being a first aider with one of Scotland’s most historic charities can be a rewarding experience.
-We make a significant investment in your training, uniform and equipment: it costs us around £2,000 for each new recruit.
+We make a significant investment in your training, uniform and equipment and further development.